Welcome Rotonda

 The Welcome Rotonda, officially the Mabuhay Rotonda, is a roundabout in Quezon City, Philippines.
 It is located a few meters from the city's border with Manila, at the intersection of E. Rodriguez, Sr. Boulevard, Mayon Street, Quezon Avenue, Nicanor Ramirez Street, and España Boulevard.
 The name may also refer to the monument situated on its central island.
+The roundabout also forms part of National Route 170 (N170) of the Philippine highway network.

 History

 The roundabout was first opened in 1948, with a marble monument designed by Luciano V. Aquino erected at its center to welcome visitors to Quezon City, then the newly declared capital of the Philippines.
 The monument is surrounded by four lions, indicating the cardinal directions.

 It served as the boundary between Manila and Rizal Province before the creation of Metro Manila in 1975.
 It is also a site for rallies and protests.

 The roundabout was officially named Welcome Rotonda until May 17, 1995, when it was renamed Mabuhay Rotonda by then-Quezon City Mayor Ismael Mathay, Jr., following an initiative by local restaurateur Rod Ongpauco to promote the use of the Filipino expression "Mabuhay!" as a way of welcoming foreign visitors to the Philippines.